will-rosenberg/will-rosenberg/README.md

 ... and I've been obsessed with speaking Portuguese and Spanish "like a native" since I was a teenager.

+Now I use my experience to help Brazilians who want an American accent.

 I founded **[Simple American Accent](https://www.instagram.com/SimpleAmericanAccent)** in 2018.
 Since then, we've reached:
 - 200k+ Instagram followers
 - 400+ clients